chocolacula/easy_reflection_cpp/README.md

 ...
 ```

 But note they are fields for <b>reflection</b> NOT for <b>serialization</b>.
 It's possible to use values or print them.
 Standard serializers skip non public and static fields, to change that, you have to write you own serializer.
-Just copy one to somewhere under ```rr::serialization``` namespace and change line:
+Just copy one to somewhere under ```er::serialization``` namespace and change line:

 ```cpp
 for (auto&& record : o.get_fields()) {